raspberrypi/documentation/remote-access/access-over-Internet/internetaccess.md

 ```
 sudo apt-get install weavedConnectd
 ```
 Next run the weavedinstaller.
 Note: the weavedinstaller will ask you to input your Weaved account user name (email) and password.
 You can create a Weaved user account here: https://developer.weaved.com/portal/index.php.
-After you have created an account, enter the command below to run the weavedinstaller.
-Follow the on-screen instructions in the terminal window.
+After you have created an account, go back to the Pi command line terminal.
+Enter the command below to run the weavedinstaller on your Pi.
+Follow the on-screen instructions in the Pi terminal window.

 ```
 sudo weavedinstaller